-Now, for the life of me, I can't understand how some people think that making the road difficult makes for better travelers.
-That by putting up sin-seeking inspection posts, digging ditches of exclusion, paving with the shards of humiliation to shred even the most repentant knees, placing stones and rocks and boulders of conflict, making sure the road is so narrow that two can't walk side by side - I can't understand how they think that makes better pathway to meet the Lord.
-It seems clear to me that winners of some kind of religious 'iron man' competition still get to meet the same Jesus who welcomes the throngs who travel on the highways and byways carved out by those who want to make their way smooth by the love they have also experienced.
+Not everyone seems to hear that call to make it easier to meet God.
+Some appear to think that making the road more difficult somehow makes for better travelers.
+Apparently they think that by putting up sin-seeking inspection posts, digging ditches of exclusion, paving with the shards of humiliation to shred even the most repentant knees, placing stones and rocks and boulders of conflict to make sure the road is so narrow that two can't walk side by side - I can't understand how they think that makes better pathway to meet the Lord.
+Jesus warmly welcomes the throngs who travel on the highways and byways carved out by those who want to make their way smooth by the love they have also experienced.

 And so I will try particularly hard not to sound grumpy, especially in this Season of Advent, because I would rather pitch in to help smooth the path for others, I would like to join the road gangs making it easier, not harder, for people to discover the incredibly magnificent love of God in Christ.
-Together we can remove those rocks of harsh words and conflict; fill in the potholes of uncaring; cut a pass through the mountains of exclusivism and rejection; fill in the valleys of discouragement and denial; straighten out the sharp curves of power struggle.
+Together we can remove those rocks of harsh words and conflict; fill in the potholes of uncaring; cut a pass through the mountains of exclusionism and rejection; fill in the valleys of discouragement and denial; straighten out the sharp curves of power struggle.
 While we decorate and anticipate the coming of our Lord, we can also help to prepare the way of the Lord, paving a wide, smooth highway of reconciliation, of peace, of comforting his people, so that arm-in-arm, a thousand lanes wide, we may walk together in joy and thanksgiving to meet our Lord.
-Once that preparation has been started, then it will be time to meet the mighty saviour, born a tender child, even Jesus Christ, our Lord.
+Once that preparation has been started, then it will be time and we will be properly ready to meet the mighty saviour, born a tender child, even Jesus Christ, our Lord.